venkatasg/interpersonal-bias/data/README.md

 - *Date*: date of tweet
 - *group*: in-group(1) or out-group(-1)
 - *party*: Democrat or Republican

+and the following emotion label colums, which have either True or False:

 - *Admiration*
 - *Anger*
 - *Disgust*